tera-toolbox-mods/tera-guide/readme.md

 It's important to note you will need to include the very basic information for the file to get loaded and for the module to print out information.
 It won't print out anything if it can't find number.js file. (`module.exports = {};`)

+When the module get's loaded, you're allowed to hook hooks using a "load" key.
+This key will get called with a dispatch argument passed upon getting loaded.
+The hooks will be automatically unloaded once the module finishes it's runtime.

 So, now to create actions have debug option on and log the attacks/abnormalities then script what you want to happen during those attacks.
 Please refer below to options(things you can trigger upon the abnormality or attack).

 ### Naming keys